rdallman/goserver/README.md

 * put the CSS in a style sheet and make the pages look how you want
 * render "home.html" as your "/" using `http.StripPrefix` (handle() doesn't have
   to return 2 values)
+* Listen for changes on the file system to recompile your templates, so no more restarting your server
 * play around with Handlebars.js or Angular.js or make an app using Ember.js
 * make a blog engine in Markdown using "BlackFriday" markdown library
 * Turn this into your own personal page